 - You were falsely accused by someone else.

-- You were a peace officer acting within the scope of your authority and in the performance of your duties.
+- You were a peace officer acting within the scope of your authority and performing your duties.

 Yes.
 Gun-related convictions are usually grounds for deportation in the U.S.7 Consequently, non-citizens facing charges of illegal firearm discharge should consult an experienced lawyer right away.
 It may be possible to get the charge dropped or reduced to a non-deportable crime.